Willy Messerschmitt: Early life

-He was born in Frankfurt am Main, the son of Baptist Ferdinand Messerschmitt (1858–1916) and his second wife, Anna Maria Schaller (1867–1942).
+Wilhelm Emil Messerschmitt was born on 26 June 1898 in Frankfurt am Main, the son of Ferdinand Messerschmitt (1858–1916) and his second wife, Anna Maria Schaller (1867–1942).
+He was raised in Bamberg where his parents ran a large wine shop and wine bar.
+Messerschmitt had an interest in aviation from a young age, building his own model airplanes and his own gliders which he would test with his friends.

-First sailplane designs and World War I

-As a young man, Messerschmitt befriended German sailplane pioneer Friedrich Harth.
-Harth joined the German army in 1914 and while he was away at war, Messerschmitt continued work on one of Harth's designs, the S5 glider.
-In 1917, Messerschmitt himself signed up for military service.
+As a 13-year-old school boy, Messerschmitt befriended sailplane pioneer Friedrich Harth, who would become an important influence in his life.
+Harth joined the Imperial German Army after the outbreak of World War I in 1914, and while he was away at war, Messerschmitt continued work on one of Harth's designs, the S5 glider, until himself signing up for military service in 1917.
 Following the war, the two were reunited and continued to work together while Messerschmitt commenced study at the Munich Technical College and Harth built aircraft at the Bayerische Flugzeugwerke (BFW – Bavarian Aircraft Works).
 The S8 glider they designed and built together in 1921 broke a world duration record (albeit unofficially) and they went into partnership for a while running a flying school.
-The same year, the first plane entirely designed by Messerschmitt flew — the S9 glider.
+The same year, the first plane entirely designed by Messerschmitt flew – the S9 glider.

 Beginning of his career

-In 1923 Messerschmitt graduated from the Munich Institute of Technology.
-The same year Harth and Messerschmitt had a falling out and went their separate ways, with Messerschmitt founding his own aircraft company at Augsburg.
-At first, Messerschmitt built sailplanes, but within two years had progressed via motor gliders to small powered aircraft - sports and touring types.
+In 1923, Messerschmitt graduated from university, but he and Harth had a falling out and went their separate ways.
+Messerschmitt founded his own aircraft company at Augsburg which at first built sailplanes, but within two years had progressed via motor gliders to small powered aircraft - sports and touring types.
 These culminated in the Messerschmitt M 17 and Messerschmitt M 18 designs, which Messerschmitt sold to BFW in 1927, when the Bavarian state government encouraged a merger between the two companies.
 These were followed by the Messerschmitt M20 light transport in 1928, which proved a disaster for BFW and Messerschmitt himself.
 Two Deutsche Luft Hansa M20s were involved in serious crashes very soon after purchase, and this led the airline to cancel their order for the type.
 This caused a serious cashflow problem for the company and led to its bankruptcy in 1931.
-The M20 crashes also created a powerful enemy for Messerschmitt in the person of Erhard Milch, the head of Lufthansa, who had lost a close friend in one of the crashes.
+The M20 crashes also created a powerful enemy for Messerschmitt in that of Erhard Milch, the future deputy head of the Reich Aviation Ministry (RLM) and chief of development for the Luftwaffe, who had lost a close friend Hans Hackmack in one of the crashes.